-At Nightingale we follow the Maths Mastery curriculum which uses techniques from the Singapore Maths methodology.
+At Nightingale we follow the Maths Mastery curriculum to ensure that our children are confident and happy mathematicians.
 Children are first taught to use concrete apparatus (beads, blocks etc) before moving on to using picture representations then numbers to represent more abstract concepts.
 In this way children develop both deep understanding and confidence in using an applying mathematical knowledge.
 Maths lessons last for one hour each day and are supplemented three times per week with a quick-fire 'Maths Meeting' which embeds basic skills and recall of number facts.

 The school acknowledges the importance of information technology skills, knowledge and understanding for work and leisure in our society.
 Every class has at least two networked multimedia computers and key stage 2 children have opportunities to use the Internet to support their work in class.
 There is continuity and progression in the teaching of IT through the school, which reflects the rapid changes in technology.
 The school is wireless enabled and we have two laptop suites and one iPad suite which can be moved from room to room giving all children access to a computer.

 The broad, balanced and creative curriculum at Nightingale Primary in the Foundation Subjects showcases just how exciting we make learning.
 The link to our curriculum maps below outlines the way in which we not only cover the expectations of the National Curriculum but link them to enriching activities such as trips, visits and musical performances.

 Music is seen as a core part of the curriculum at Nightingale.
 All children have access to Singing Assembly each week where we sing together as a whole school.
 Specialist teaching of music takes place during lesson time once a week and is embedded within the creative curriculum using links to Geography and History through our programme of 'micro musicals' performed each term.
 We also encourage children to take up musical instrument tuition by offering this at a subsidised rate.
 Currently tuition is available on guitar, violin and trumpet .
 Our thriving choir performs regularly both in school and beyond.